 Creative play is at the heart of our early childhood programs.
-We offer both Nursery and Kindergarten classes for ages 2.5 to 6.Through imaginative play, children learn to integrate life experiences and explore new possibilities.
+We offer Preschool and Kindergarten classes starting at ages 2 years, 6 months to 6 years.Through imaginative play, children learn to integrate life experiences and explore new possibilities.
 Self-initiated play builds each child's capacity to think creatively, problem solve, and develop social relationships - practicing and testing their skills as they tackle more and more difficult tasks.
 Using the simplest of natural materials, children construct miniatures worlds, flexing their imaginations.
 Open-ended toys allow children to imitate activities from everyday human life and make important conceptual connections.
 Participating in play cultivates comprehension, memory, and imagination, and strengthens growing bodies.

 — Kenneth R. Ginsburg, MD, MSEd, and the Committee on Communications and the Committee on Psychosocial Aspects of Child and Family Health, Pediatrics Magazine